Girish-Anadv-07/SENTIMENT-ANALYSIS-OF-AMAZON-FOOD-REVIEWS/README.md

 ## Introduction
 The Amazon Food Reviews dataset consists of 568,454 food reviews.
-This dataset consists of a single CSV file, Reviews.csv
+This dataset consists of a single CSV file, Reviews.csv Both Naive Bayes and Logistic Regression - with L1 regularizor models are used and their accuracies are compared.

 <b>Data Set</b><br />
 <a href="https://www.kaggle.com/snap/amazon-fine-food-reviews">Click here</a> to get the dataset.<br />